 There are several consumer benefits of IP Relay:

-- Availability – IP Relay is available to anyone who has access to the Internet via a computer, personal digital assistant (PDA), Web-capable telephone or other device;
+- Availability – IP Relay is available to anyone who has access to the Internet via a computer or Web-capable telephone or device.

-- Convenience – Consumers do not need to go to a separate TTY or log off the Internet to use a TTY telephone line.
+- Convenience – Consumers do not need to use a separate TTY, nor must they log off the Internet to use a TTY telephone line.
 IP Relay lets consumers make relay calls even when there is no TTY handy.
-In addition, consumers often say that using a computer screen and keyboard is easier than using a TTY.
-IP Relay permits much faster typing and allows users to see much more of the conversation on their computer screens than they can see with a TTY LCD window.
-IP Relay also allows users to print out and save conversations;
+IP Relay permits much faster typing and allows users to see much more of the conversation on their computer screens than they can see with a TTY LCD window and also allows users to print out and save conversations.

-- Quality – Transmission quality may be faster via IP Relay than via a TTY;
+- Quality – Call transmission may be faster via IP Relay than TTY.

-- Multivendoring – Like users of most other telecommunications services, IP Relay users can choose among any of the relay providers and are not limited to their state’s selected relay providers.
-Providers therefore compete for consumers, which enhances service quality.
+- Multivendoring – Like users of most other telecommunications services, users can choose from multiple IP Relay providers that compete for consumers, enhancing competition for improved service quality.

 Federal Communications Commission